szymon-rd/BD2021/content/1-introduction.md

 We will be working on the example app in the [app](../source/app) source folder.
 We plan to focus on the process of introducing advanced search and data-analysis features to a very basic reddit-like website.
 In the process of benchmarking and implementing the features, we used [this reddit comments dataset](https://files.pushshift.io/reddit/comments/) that provided us with 10 million data entries.

 ## The application
-The application that we will be creating is a very basic reddit-like website.
+The application that we will be creating is a very basic reddit-like website..

 ```
 CREATE INDEX top_index